Blue Beetle (Dan Garrett): Golden Age version (Dan Garret)

-The supporting cast remained fairly stable throughout this original run and included Joan Mason, a beautiful blond reporter for the Daily Blade who would ultimately star in her own backup stories, and Mike Mannigan, Dan's stereotypical Irish partner on the force who believed despite all evidence to the contrary that the Blue Beetle was a criminal and was always trying to arrest him with little success.
-Dr. Franz, a local pharmacist and inventor of the bulletproof suit and 2X formula (as well as many other gadgets, including the portable wireless telephone nearly a half-century before they came into common use), played a large role in the early issues but eventually faded from the cast.
-The Beetle also had a short-lived kid sidekick in the form of Sparkington "Sparky" J. Northrup (Spunky), who originally wore an abbreviated version of the Beetle's costume but later went into action wearing his regular clothes.
+The supporting cast remained fairly stable throughout this original run and included Joan Mason, a reporter for the Daily Blade who starred in solo backup stories, and Mike Mannigan, Dan's police partner who believed him to be a criminal.
+Dr. Franz, a pharmacist and the creator of Dan's bulletproof suit and 2X formula, also played a large role.
+The Beetle also had a short-lived kid sidekick, Sparky.

 During World War II, Garret became a government agent who was often sent overseas on secret missions, but after peace was declared he returned to his former role of neighborhood cop.
-The Blue Beetle's powers slowly increased over time, eventually giving him the ability to fly and X-ray vision among other bizarre powers that changed from issue to issue at the whim of the writers.
-However, when superheroes fell out of vogue in the late 1940s, Fox started to downplay his superhero powers and they were removed.
-His adventures turned darker, full of sadistic violence and scantily-clad women until he was eventually relegated to hosting true crime stories before the character went on hiatus.
+Blue Beetle's powers slowly increased over time, eventually giving him the ability to fly and, in one story near the very end, X-ray vision.

 A popular character in his era, the Blue Beetle had his own short-lived comic strip, drawn by a pseudonymous Jack Kirby and others, and a radio serial that ran for 48 thirteen-minute episodes.